nuejs/nue/packages/www/docs/nue.md

 The same `.html` file works as a server template and a client component.
 No special markers, no "use client" directives, no hydration.
 Write once, run anywhere.

-## No compromises
+## Architectural constraints
-Nue enforces strict [separation of concerns](/docs/separation-of-concerns) through architectural constraints.
-This isn't optional - the system actively prevents mixing concerns.
+Nue enforces [separation of concerns](/docs/separation-of-concerns) through built-in constraints:

 **No style blocks** - CSS belongs in `.css` files, not embedded in HTML.
 Style blocks are stripped during processing.